yoavz/EDAN20-lab3/README.md

 Introduction
 ------------

 Last week, we used manual rules to attempt to chunk a CoNLL 2000 dataset.
-Although this enabled us to achieve a reasonable F1 score of approximately 78, we can do better.
-This week, we will use machine learning techniques to chunk the same dataset and achieve a higher F1 score.
+Although this enabled us to achieve a reasonable F1 score, we like to achieve better precision and recall.
+This week, we will use machine learning techniques to chunk the CoNLL2000 dataset and achieve a higher F1 score.

 Baseline
 --------

 The first task whenever working with a machine learning is to identify a **baseline**, or the application of a minimal techinque.
 The baseline can then be used as a relative measure to compare with further experiments.
 For this particular problem, CoNLL2000 obtained a baseline result by selecting the chunk tag which was most frequently associated with the part of speech tag for every word.
 This is the absolute minimal technique we can use as a chunk classifier, so it seems reasonable to use as a baseline.

-For the implementation, a `BLChunkerInstance` skeleton class was supplied.
-The code written to complete it iterated through every word in the dataset counted the frequency of each PPoS-Chunk pair in a hashmap.
-Then, all that is left to do is iterate through every unique PPoS and find the chunk that corresponds to the highest occurence together with the PPoS.
-The following are the results of the baseline experiment:
+For the implementation, a `BLChunker` skeleton class was supplied.
+The code written to complete it iterated through every word in the dataset and counted the frequency of each PPoS-Chunk pair in a hashmap.
+Then, all that was left to do was iterate through every unique PPoS and find the chunk that corresponds to the highest occurence together with the PPoS.
+The following are the results of the baseline experiment after implementation:

 ```bash
 $ ./eval.sh test.txt test_pred.txt